 Apart from Yeh Zindagi Usiki Hai, the other Lata Mangeshkar masterpieces in the film include Mujhse Mat Puch Mere Ishq Mein Kya Rakha Hai, Aaja Ab to Aaja, Mohabbat Aisi Dhadkan Hai, Zamana Yeh Samjha ki Hum Peeke Aaye and O Asmanwale Shikwa Hai Zindagi Ka besides the duet Jaag Dard-e-Ishq Jaag with Hemant Kumar, who also renders Zindagi Pyar Ki Do Char Ghadi Hoti Hai.
 Interestingly, there is one female solo in the film that is not sung by Lata Mangeshkar.
 Aa Jaan-e-wafa is rendered by Geeta Dutt.
 It is said that C Ramchandra had a falling out with producer S Mukerji over the music in Anarkali and left the film since Ramchandra wanted Lata for all the female songs in the film but Mukerji was more keen on fellow Bengali, Geeta Dutt.
 He was then replaced by Basant Prakash who recorded Aa Jaan-e-Wafa, written by Jan Nissar Akhtar, for the film but soon Prakash found himself out of favor as well.
 Finally, Ramchandra came back into the film on the condition that Lata would sing all the songs but Filmistan still decided to include the Basant Prakash composition as well and incorporated it in the film.
 It is to Geeta Dutt’s credit that in spite of the whole film being an out and out Lata show, she leaves her unique vocal impress with Aa Jaan-e-Wafa.

-Following the debacle of Razia Sultan (1983), the historical genre had all but died. in the last few years it has been heartening to see historical dramas like Jodhaa Akbar (2008) and Bajirao Mastani (2015) find favor with audiences.
-Otherwise, films like Anarkali and Mughal-e-Azam represent an era when the historical romances were an integral part of Hindi Cinema and were mighty successful films too.
+Following the debacle of Razia Sultan (1983), the historical genre had all but died. in the last few years it has been heartening to see historical dramas like Jodhaa Akbar (2008), Bajirao Mastani (2015) and of course the Baahubali sagas find favor with audiences.
+Otherwise, films like Anarkali and Mughal-e-Azam represent an era when the historical romances were not only an integral part of Hindi Cinema but were mighty successful films too.

 Hindi, Urdu, Historical Drama, Romance, Black & White